IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### 1:XX.4.2 Use Cases

-The IMR Profile is focused on encoding multimedia contents in diagnostic reports such that later the user can interact with the embedded multimedia contents in the reports.
+The IMR Profile is focused on encoding multimedia content in diagnostic reports such that later the user can interact with the embedded multimedia content in the reports.

 Note that the IMR Profile is currently focused on intra-enterprise use cases.
 Other inter-enterprise use cases may be supported in future updates.
-With this said, the design of the current IMR should not prohibit extending the use cases to inter-enterprise in the future.
+The design of the current IMR should not prohibit addressing inter-enterprise use cases in the future.

 #### 1:XX.4.2.1 Use Case 1: Encode and Transmit Multimedia Report